 The data field is constructed of pairs of hexadecimal digits.
 The size of the data field depends on the message function bytes in the message, discarding any carries, and then two's complementing the result.
+Each pair of hexadecimal digits represents a single byte of data.
 The 8 bit LRC is sent as two hexadecimal characters.